Colourful tropical fruits at a Costa Rica market

 Pitahaya (Dragon Fruit)

 Pink exterior, white or red flesh dotted with black seeds.
-The red-fleshed variety is far tastier than anything sold in European supermarkets.
+The red-fleshed variety is far tastier than anything sold in Western supermarkets.
 Refreshing, subtle, and visually extraordinary.
-Kevin knows which markets have the red variety.
+Costa Planner knows which markets have the red variety.

 🟤